 Both Ireland and Switzerland have traditional villages where you can walk around to enjoy a historic vibe.
 They’re also dotted with museums where you can learn a lot about their past.
-Switzerland has more heritage sites that you can visit compared to Ireland, but the latter boasts of many ruins and abandoned buildings that are popular spots for intimate weddings.
+Switzerland has more heritage sites compared to Ireland, but the latter boasts of many ruins and abandoned buildings that are popular spots for intimate weddings.
 If you’re more interested in visiting world-acclaimed historic sites, Switzerland is a better choice.
-But if your goal is to literally have a ceremony in a historic spot, Ireland might be a better option.
+But if your goal is to literally have a ceremony inside a historic venue, Ireland might be a better option.

-While castle ruins are scattered across Ireland, there are so many fully functioning castles too.
+While castle ruins are scattered across Ireland, there are so many fully functioning Irish castles too.
 In fact, operational castles outnumber all other types of Irish wedding venues in our list.
 These royal residences are mostly characterized by medieval features because they were built as far back as the 16th-century.
-But because the Irish government is dedicated to preserving these historic places, Ireland still has so many castles that retained their beauty and luxury.
+But because the Irish government is dedicated to preserving these historic places, Ireland still has so many castles that retained their beauty and luxury throughout the years.

-Some of them sit along the lake, some have an imposing Gothic facade, while some are huge castle estates with a wide courtyard, reception rooms, and even a tennis court.
+Some of them sit along the beautiful lakes, some have an imposing Gothic facade, while some are huge castle estates with wide courtyards, reception rooms, and activity areas.

-Both Ireland and Switzerland are serious about preserving these historic structures so locals and tourists can enjoy the comfort and luxury of staying in castles.
-While you have more options for castle venues if you choose Ireland, castles in Switzerland offer more scenic views for your wedding.
+Both Ireland and Switzerland are serious about preserving their historic castles.
+While you have more options for castle venues in Ireland, castles in Switzerland may be fewer but they offer more scenic views for your wedding.

 The laidback country feel of rustic weddings may be something that you envision for your adventure wedding in Europe.
-Here are the options presented by our two European countries.
+Here are the options presented by Switzerland and Ireland.

 Swiss mountain lodges